jonathas/zabbix-docker/README.md

 In the servers you want to monitor, you need to install a Zabbix agent which communicates with the Zabbix server.
 This agent needs to run in privileged mode, so it is able to get deeper system statistics.

-1 - Send the content inside the zabbix-agent directory to the server you want to monitor, then you can start it with:
+1 - Send the content inside the zabbix-agent directory to the server you want to monitor

+2 - Change ZBX_SERVER_HOST inside the docker-compose.yml file so it points to your Zabbix server.

+3 - Start the agent:

 ```bash
 $ sudo docker-compose up -d
 ```

-2 - Change the path inside the zabbix-agent/host/etc/systemd/system/docker-zabbix-agent.service to the one where your docker-compose.yml file is in the server.
+4 - Change the path inside the zabbix-agent/host/etc/systemd/system/docker-zabbix-agent.service to the one where your docker-compose.yml file is in the server.

-3 - Copy this docker-zabbix-agent.service you just changed to the directory /etc/systemd/system
+5 - Copy this docker-zabbix-agent.service you just changed to the directory /etc/systemd/system

-4 - Reload the daemons and enable the one you just created, so it runs automatically in case the system is rebooted:
+6 - Reload the daemons and enable the one you just created, so it runs automatically in case the system is rebooted:

 ```bash
 $ sudo systemctl daemon-reload